 While general stress and anxiety should be discussed with your primary care veterinarian, if your pet experiences a true emergency—such as injury, extreme distress, or unmanageable symptoms—our team at Portland Veterinary Emergency and Specialty Care is available 24/7 to provide urgent support with compassion and care.

 Seeing your dog vomit or retch white foam can be alarming.
-While it may be harmless in some cases, it can also signal underlying health concerns that require attention.
 Understanding the reasons why dogs vomit white foam and knowing when to seek veterinary care can help you act quickly and confidently.

 In this blog, we explain common causes, offer advice on what to watch for, and outline when it is time to contact a veterinary professional.